allpix-squared/allpix-squared/doc/usermanual/05_models/05_impact_ionization.md

 \end{equation}
 ```

-The two parameters $a, b$ are temperature dependent and scale with respect to the reference temperature
+The two parameters $`a, b`$ are temperature dependent and scale with respect to the reference temperature
 $`T_0 = 300 \,\text{K}`$ as:

 ```math